WaveringAna/embedder/README.md

 $ node db.js
 $ npm start
 ```
-Default username is admin with teh password being whatever EBPASS is
+Default username is admin with the password being whatever EBPASS is

 Docker
 ```